miracuse/miracuse.github.io/docs/gameplay/kits.md

 ##### Weapon Tags

-Weapon kits may have their own set of tags.
+Weapons are Gear that adds additional effects when attacking.
+They have their own set of tags.

 - **High Damage**: This weapon inflicts two boxes of damage instead of one.